bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 ### Hotlink protection ⛓️⛓️

-You can also check the IP address of incoming requests, if its not from one of your whitelisted origins (ie your app), it's rejected with a `403` response -- No tacos for you sir/mam!
+You can also check the IP address of incoming requests; if it's not from one of your whitelisted origins (i.e. your app), it's rejected with a `403` response -- No tacos for you, sir/mam!

 ### Caching 🚤